Codigami/CFAlertViewController/README.md

 <!--</p>-->

 ##### Callback
-A block (of type CRAlertViewControllerDismissBlock) gets called when the Alert / Action Sheet is dismissed.
+A block (of type CFAlertViewControllerDismissBlock) gets called when the Alert / Action Sheet is dismissed.
 You can use it to handle call backs.

 ### Actions
 ```
-+ (CRAlertAction *)actionWithTitle : (NSString *)title
++ (CFAlertAction *)actionWithTitle : (NSString *)title
-                             style : (CRAlertActionStyle)style
+                             style : (CFAlertActionStyle)style
-                         alignment : (CRAlertActionAlignment)alignment
+                         alignment : (CFAlertActionAlignment)alignment
                              color : (UIColor *)color
-                           handler : (CRAlertActionHandlerBlock)handler;
+                           handler : (CFAlertActionHandlerBlock)handler;
 ```
 ##### Title
 You can set the title of action button to be added.